Memories of living in Heyshott by Eileen Heel - [nee Read]

 I remember one time when we had cart horses on the farm, Prince and Blossom.
 Blossom was turned out with the cows in the field with the footpath running through it, anyway she came up to the gate, the big farm gate, not the footpath gate.
 I climbed up onto the gate, and then she let me climb onto her back, which I thought was wonderful.
 Then she decided she would walk off and graze, there I was, stuck.
 She was too big to jump off, I thought, so I just had to sit there, which I did quite happily.
 Well, when Dad came to get the cows in for milking he was really cross with me.
 He got me off and sent me home with a smacked bottom and told me never to do that again.
 I couldn't have been more than 5 or 6 yrs old, so really didn't see any danger in what I had done, but it never put me off horses obviously.

-Seeing the photo's of Heyshott, you are so lucky, it hasn't changed that much, unlike most places now.
+Seeing your photo's of Heyshott, you are so lucky, it hasn't changed that much, unlike most places now.
 But I must say living here in West Wales is very much like living in Heyshott.
 It is still a village community, mostly farming, and people will still help each other, the old principles still remain here.

 15 August 2013